MarkNjunge/EasyFiles/README.md

 # EasyFiles
-A library for simplifying common file interactions.
+A Java & Kotlin library for simplifying common file interactions.

 The library can: